 WilmerHale partner Benjamin Powell has advised companies on major cybersecurity incidents and incident preparedness across virtually every sector of the economy, including the banking, investment management, software, retail, energy, defence and intelligence, media and entertainment, pharmaceutical, cloud services, government contracting, aerospace, information technology, manufacturing and travel sectors.
 He is recognised as a leading attorney in handling complex regulatory matters relating to international investment and mergers, including matters involving the Committee on Foreign Investment in the United States and the Defense Security Service.

 Cybersecurity continues to represent a growing risk for companies around the world with cyberthreats posed by nation states, commercial competitors, company insiders, transnational organised crime and ‘hacktivists’ continuing to grow on a global basis.
-Recent spikes in ‘business email compromises’, where hackers create fake invoices to trigger payments by unsuspecting finance departments, have become particularly problematic for many companies in the past 12 months.
-At the same time, there has been a continuing rise in disruptive ransomware impacting corporate information systems.
-Governments in Europe, Asia and North America are responding to these trends with more regulations governing data security.
-In this environment, maintaining an effective corporate cybersecurity programme is becoming the standard expectation for all businesses, and the ability to respond efficiently and effectively to data security emergencies will be important for avoiding potentially disruptive cybersecurity incidents in the future.
+Recent spikes in ‘business e-mail compromises’, where hackers target financial systems (eg, procurement departments and bank wire instructions) have become particularly problematic for many companies in the past 12 months.
+At the same time, destructive cyberattacks, disruptive ransomware impacting corporate information systems and traditional malware attacks continue to threaten company networks.
+Governments in Europe, Asia and North America have been responding to these trends, with particular focus on privacy and security controls for companies possessing large amounts of personal information.
+In this environment, maintaining an effective corporate cybersecurity programme is the standard expectation for all businesses and the ability to respond efficiently and effectively to data security emergencies will be important for avoiding potentially disruptive cybersecurity incidents in the future.

-Many countries around the world are creating new regulatory requirements for businesses identified as possessing data meriting special protections.
-In the United States, data security continues to be handled through sector specific regulations – dozens of federal and state statutes address cybersecurity issues, but no overarching national framework exists.
-This means that companies operating in the United States face a patchwork of state and federal regulatory requirements that may impact their data security obligations.
-For example, in June 2018, California enacted a new data privacy law that threatens to vastly complicate how internet companies handle personal data when it goes into effect in 2020.
+Jurisdictions around the world continue to create and refine regulatory requirements for businesses identified as possessing important data meriting special protections.
+In the United States, while data security continues to be handled through sector-specific regulations, there is a growing push to create national privacy legislation potentially similar in scope to the General Data Protection Regulation (GDPR) in Europe.
+At the same time, US states are taking action of their own, most notably with the passage of the California Consumer Privacy Act (CCPA), which goes into effect in 2020 and will potentially mandate sweeping new privacy controls to obtain consent for use of data, to secure personal data and to maintain the ability to delete data upon request.
+This means that companies operating in the United States face a patchwork of state and federal regulatory requirements that may impact their data security obligations, with trends moving toward a GDPR-like model for data security controls.
 State attorneys general in the United States continue to devote substantial resources to policing private sector data breach notification compliance.
 At the federal level, data security regulatory requirements are most onerous for specific economic sectors believed to possess higher risk data, such as federal government defence contractors, banks and healthcare companies.
+For example, the National Institute of Standards and Technology recently issued new guidance for security controls applicable to companies that possess sensitive US defence information.

-These rules suggest that data security requirements will continue to expand globally in the near term.
+It appears likely that data security requirements will continue to expand globally in the near term.
 For international companies, changing and expanding cybersecurity standards will continue to complicate company network security operations with special handling rules applying to the hosting and processing of sensitive data, such as personal data about consumers, critical infrastructure data and financial sector data.
-Cybersecurity will remain a major issue for such organisations and will continue to require technical, legal and communications experts to work together to manage the risk of data security incidents.
+Cybersecurity will remain a major issue for these organisations and will continue to require technical, legal and communications experts to work together to manage the risk of data security incidents.